andrewkolos/sqlworkshop/README.md

 While there is so much more to SQL, we actually have all the basic tools necessary to retrieve information from a database.
 Try some excercises make sure you are understanding everything so far.

 1. Select all products with a price anywhere in between `15` and `30`.
 Order them by price in descending order.
+2. What's the most expensive product available?
+What is it's price?
+3. What's the average number of products sold in any given order?
-2. Select all products that have a price greater than the average price of all products.
+4. Select all products that have a price greater than the average price of all products.
 Order them by price in descending order.
-3. Count the number of products that have a price greater than than the average price of all products.
+5. Count the number of products that have a price greater than than the average price of all products.

 Solutions (note that each problem has multiple valid solutions):